JollyDevelopment/salopensource-JollyDevelopmentPlugins/firewallstatus/README.md

 This is based on an install of SAL on an Ubuntu 14.04 system.
 Instructions found here: https://github.com/salopensource/sal/blob/master/docs/Installation_on_Ubuntu_14.md

+Note: The templates are expecting the folder path to be <sal_plugins_folder>/jollydevelopment/<file_name>.html.
+If you are having "Page not found" type errors, check the templates and make sure the path they expect matches your environment.

 Copy (or clone) the following files to your SAL plugins folder:
 * firewallstatus/
 * firewallstatus/firewallstatus.py